mickaelyoshua/resume/resume.md

 Data Analysis • Data Science • Data Engineering • Business Intelligence

 Hi, my name is Mickael Yoshua Cardoso Reis.
-I've been loving work with data science started my Intership at Court of Auditors of Paraíba and have been studying the field and practicing since then.
-Also love dance (is like breathing to me), working out, outdoor activities, and the geek/pop culture.
+I've been loving work with data science since I started my Intership at Court of Auditors of Paraíba and have been studying the field and practicing since then.

+I also love dance (is like breathing to me), working out, outdoor activities, and the geek/pop culture.

 I'm searching for new opportunities to grow and contribute in my professional area about Data Science and hope you'll considere me to a job so we can work together.